At the U.S. Open, a pair of teen semifinalists breathe joyful life into women’s draw

 Raducanu joined Canada’s Leylah Fernandez, who clinched her semifinal spot Tuesday, the day after her 19th birthday, which she celebrated by passing out cupcakes to fellow players.

 As the pressure mounts with each round at the U.S. Open, both teens’ happiness is palpable.
-It has also become infectious, as their stunning runs to the semifinals — Raducanu, without conceding a set; and Fernandez, by upsetting three seeded players in consecutive three-set battles — have breathed new life into a tournament that was sadly star-depleted at the outset.
+It also has become infectious: Their stunning runs to the semifinals — Raducanu without conceding a set, Fernandez by upsetting three seeded players in consecutive three-set battles — have breathed new life into a tournament that was sadly star-depleted at the outset.

-“We’re all just super hungry to make a difference in the tennis world,” said Fernandez, alluding not only to Raducanu, who she has known since 12, but the cohort of teens making a dazzling mark in the sport, including 18-year-old Carlos Alcaraz of Spain, who won back-to-back five-set matches to reach the U.S. Open quarterfinals.
+“We’re all just super hungry to make a difference in the tennis world,” said Fernandez, alluding not only to Raducanu, whom she has known since she was 12, but the cohort of teens making a mark in the sport, including 18-year-old Carlos Alcaraz of Spain, who won back-to-back five-set matches to reach the U.S. Open quarterfinals.
 “We want to make an impact in tennis.
 This tournament just proves how well we’re adapting to everything.”

-Along the way, they have won over U.S. Open fans, who have embraced them as their own, particularly after the last American, Shelby Rogers, was ousted in the Round of 16, by none other than Raducanu.
+Along the way, they have won over U.S. Open fans, who have embraced them as their own, particularly after the last American, Shelby Rogers, was ousted in the round of 16 by none other than Raducanu.

 NBA legend Magic Johnson is among Fernandez’s new fans, tweeting: “19-YEAR-OLD LEYLAH FERNANDEZ DOES IT AGAIN!
 She becomes the youngest player to defeat two WTA Top-5 players at the same major since 17-year-old Serena Williams at the 1999 #USOpen”

-In Britain, London Mayor Sadiq Khan was among the first to congratulate Raducanu after her upset of the 11th-seeded Bencic Wednesday, tweeting: “Another phenomenal performance.
+In Britain, London Mayor Sadiq Khan was among the first to congratulate Raducanu after her upset of the 11th-seeded Bencic on Wednesday, tweeting: “Another phenomenal performance.
 Emma Raducanu’s talent continues to shine bright as she storms into the US Open semi-finals after another straight sets win.”

 Raducanu and Fernandez are not the hardest hitters or biggest servers in women’s tennis, but they are riding a mighty wave of self-belief, big-match poise and heady play that’s wildly entertaining.

-The 5-foot-9 Raducanu is a cool-headed problem-solver on court, with a reliable forehand and strong retrieval skills.
+The 5-foot-9 Raducanu is a coolheaded problem solver on the court with a reliable forehand and strong retrieval skills.

-Though Fernandez is just 5-6, she toppled Grand Slam champions Naomi Osaka and Angelique Kerber in the third and fourth rounds with strokes and tactics that call to mind the diminutive former world No. 1 Justine Henin, who absorbed opponents’ power and sent balls back with dizzying slices, spins and tempo.
+Though Fernandez is just 5-6, she toppled Grand Slam champions Naomi Osaka and Angelique Kerber in the third and fourth rounds with strokes and tactics that call to mind diminutive former world No. 1 Justine Henin, who absorbed opponents’ power and sent balls back with dizzying slices, spins and tempo.

 But the tie that binds Raducanu and Fernandez, who are on opposite sides of the draw and would meet in Saturday’s final with one more victory each, is the absolute belief that they belong on the sport’s biggest stage.